sherlock-audit/2023-12-notional-update-5-judging/README.md

 Acknowledged this is a very minor risk in the case this prevents a liquidation.
 However, I think the fix here is to put a try / catch around the reward block and it results in a loss of rewards for the blacklisted account rather than changing the entire UX of the process.

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/notional-finance/contracts-v3/pull/30.

+**sherlock-admin**

+The Lead Senior Watson signed-off on the fix.

 # Issue M-5: Low precision is used when checking spot price deviation

 Source: https://github.com/sherlock-audit/2023-12-notional-update-5-judging/issues/32